- Telephone Mortgage Applications

 If you intend to buy a flat or maisonette, the valuer will probably not be able to inspect the whole building.
-The Homebuyer Survey or Building Survey will therefore be limited to the flat or maisonette you are looking to buy.
-The valuer will comment on the general condition of the fabric of the whole property as far as is possible from the limitations of his inspection.
+The HomeBuyer Survey or Building Survey will therefore be limited to the flat or maisonette you are looking to buy.
+The valuer will comment on the general condition of the fabric of the whole property as far as is possible.

 It's usual for each owner to pay towards the maintenance and repair of the building and common areas.
 If you're able to obtain these details (your solicitor should be able to provide this information) this will aid the valuer when making his report.